tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

   **Optional:** Right-click the "actor" table and view the first 100 rows to check that the data was imported correctly.

-Have the class repeat this process for the remaining tables.
+Have the class repeat this process for the remaining tables using the CSV files provided in the Resources folder.

 The TAs should walk around the classroom to assist students with the database upload.